-In the fourth quarter Philip Lachambre changed his election regarding his annual base director retainer to 100% cash, from 30% cash and 70%
+- In the second quarter William Bennett changed his election regarding his annual base director retainer to 100% cash, from 50% cash and 50% DSUs. - In the fourth quarter Philip Lachambre changed his election regarding his annual base director retainer to 100% cash, from 30% cash and 70% DSUs.